sajid1189/celery_test/README.md

 - On another console, from inside of project root (celery_test/) run `export DJANGO_SETTINGS_MODULE=celery_test.settings_db_cache`
 - `celery -A celery_test worker --loglevel=INFO`

-The celery worker should execute the tasks.
-Each task will race to acquire the lock and if if acquired it will create an Invoice object in the DB.
-If the locking mechanism works then only one task should be able to run and hence only one Invoice object should exist in the DB.
+The celery worker should start executing the tasks.
+Each task will race to acquire the lock.
+If the task acquires the lock then it will create an Invoice object in the DB (this is the objective of the task).
+If the locking mechanism works properly then only one task should be able to create an Invoice object .
+Hence, only one Invoice object should exist in the enitire DB at the end.
 If that is the case then we can conclude that the locking mechanism worked.
-I observed that only one Invoice is created in every attempt.
+I observed that only one Invoice was created.

 #### Kill all the above processes

 ### Using  LocMemCache as lock (Mind the `export` commands, that is the only difference)